 Power measures an experiment's ability to detect an effect, if possible.
 Formally, the power of an experiment is the probability of rejecting a false null hypothesis.

 A commonly used value for statistical power is 80%, which means that the metric has 80% chance of reaching significance if the true impact is equal to the minimum likely detectable effect.
-Assuming all else is equal, a higher power will increase the recommended sample size needed for your split.
+Assuming all else is equal, a higher power increases the recommended sample size needed for your feature flag.
 In statistical terms, the power threshold is equivalent to 1 - β.

 Experimental review period

 The experimental review period represents a period of time where a typical customer visits the product and completes the activities relevant to your metrics.
-For instance, you may have different customer behavior patterns during the course of the week or on the weekends (set a seven day period), or have a 30-day sales cycle (set a four week period).
+For instance, you may have different customer behavior patterns during the course of the week or on the weekends (set a seven day period).

 A commonly used value for experimental review period is at least 14 days to account for weekend and weekly behavior of customers.
-Adjust the review period to the most appropriate option for your business, between 7 and 30 days.
+Adjust the review period to the most appropriate option for your business by selecting 1, 7, 14, or 28 days.

 Recommendations and trade-offs

-Be aware of the trade-offs associated with changing the statistical settings for your organization.
-In general, a higher significance and power threshold increases the number of samples required to achieve significance.
-Lowering these settings decreases the number of samples and the amount of time needed to declare significance, but may also increase the chance that some of the results are false positives.
+Be aware of the trade-offs associated with changing the statistical settings.
+In general, a lower significance threshold increases the number of samples required to achieve significance.
+Increasing this setting decreases the number of samples and the amount of time needed to declare significance, but may also increase the chance that some of the results are false positives.

-As best practice, we recommend setting your significance threshold to between 0.01 and 0.1 and your power threshold to between 80% and 95%.
+As best practice, we recommend setting your significance threshold to between 0.01 and 0.1.
 In addition, we recommend an experimental review period of at least 14 days to account for weekly use patterns.